kodaniel/LeaveTimes/README.md

 I like to use the repository pattern to insert an additional layer between the data access layer and business logic.
 This way the business logic does not depend on any persistance technology and can be easily tested by mocking the repositories.

-- DTO classes
+- DTO classes and validators
 - Interfaces
 - Command & Query handlers
-- Minimal API endpoints
 - Mapping configurations

 ### Infrastructure